 Unleashing Originality at Work and at Home

-The book Originals: How Non-Conformists Move the World ends off with several insights on how we can unlock originality at work and at home.
-Do refer to our full 14-page summary for more details and examples.
+Originals: How Non-Conformists Move the World ends off with several insights on how we can unlock originality at work and at home.
+For more details and examples, you can check out our 14-page book summary.
 In a nutshell:

 NURTURING ORIGINALITY IN CHILDREN